TriKro/rsb-content/part3-generative_market_research/data-mining.md

 1. Acquire data (integrate from various sources, if required)
 2. Identify data points (determine which data or information is relevant to the research)
-3. Transform and extract data (many tools to choose from business intelligent tools to database software with built-in reporting tools)
+3. Transform and extract data (many tools to choose from, from business intelligent tools to database software with built-in reporting tools)
 4. Recognize and search for patterns
 5. Draw conclusions or refine the process by starting at step 2 (or sometimes even start back from step 1 to acquire better data).